jeffozozo/IT2300/product_admin_assignment.md

 ### 1. View All Products

 - This is the default page behavior - implemented in index.html
-- Displays all products in a table.
+- Displays all products in the table.
 - Each row displays: `ProductID`, `Name`, `Price`, `Cost`, and a `Description`.
-- Each row includes “Edit” and “Delete” buttons.
+- Each row includes “Edit” and “Delete” links.

 ### 2. Add New Product

-- A “Create New Product” button opens a form with the following fields:
+- A “Create New Product” link opens a form with the following fields:
   - `Name` (input text, required)
   - `Description` (multi-line textarea)
   - `Price` (decimal input, required)